-You may request that your identity be kept private and/or that U of I not investigate your allegations or choose not to file a formal complaint.
+You have the right to understand your privacy rights if you report sexual misconduct.
+You may request that your identity be kept private and/or that U of I not investigate your allegations.
 The Title IX Coordinator, or a designated staff member, will evaluate your request, taking into account your desires, U of I's responsibility to provide a safe and nondiscriminatory environment for all students and employees, and other relevant factors.
 It is important to understand that if the U of I agrees to either of these requests, U of I's ability to respond fully to the incident, including initiating disciplinary action, may be limited.
-Please note, retaliation against reporters of sexual misconduct, or retaliation against any individual for the purpose of interfering with any right or privilege secured by Title IX, is prohibited by Title IX and/or U of I's Sexual Misconduct Policy.
+Please note, retaliation against reporters of sexual misconduct is prohibited by Title IX and U of I's Sexual Misconduct Policy.

-CAMPUS CONFIDENTIAL RESOURCES FOR EMPLOYEES
+CAMPUS CONFIDENTIAL RESOURCES FOR STUDENTS